The diocese runs two loan schemes.

 In order to consider your application, we would need to see evidence that the PCC wished to apply for funding (an extract from PCC minutes, signed by the Secretary).
 We would also look at the current finances of the parish (latest accounts) together with your plans and costing for the project and a plan of how you would expect to meet the capital repayments as they fall due.
 The PCC will need to consider how they plan to find additional income from giving or fundraising to repay any loan.

 If the loan is approved, we then ask the PCC to sign a loan agreement.

-If you would like to make an application, contact Imogen Taylor.
-She will discuss the best way to move forward on this.
+If you would like to make an application, contact Matthew Pinnock.
+He will discuss the best way to move forward on this.
 If you need additional help with grant funding or a planned giving review, you might like to contact the Stewardship team who may be able to signpost you to possible sources of funding or provide you with support/materials for a planned giving review.